- 01 HDD VS SSD, What's the Difference

 Initialize Disk, Convert Disk, Extend Volume, Shrink Volume, Clone Disks/Partitions, Wipe Data

-If you upgrade EaseUS Partition Master to the professional version, there are many more advanced features you can use: OS migration, Partition Recovery, WinPE Bootable Disk Creation, Dynamic Disk Management, etc. In a word, it not only helps to partition and format a hard drive but also works in many other situations related to disk/partition management.
+Suppose you upgrade EaseUS Partition Master to the professional version.
+In that case, there are many more advanced features you can use: OS migration, Partition Recovery, WinPE Bootable Disk Creation, Dynamic Disk Management, etc. In a word, it not only helps to partition and format a hard drive but also works in many other situations related to disk/partition management.

 Method 1.
 Format a Partition with EaseUS Format Tool for Free

-The following cases may match what you need in formatting an existing partition or a chunk to several parts.
+The following cases may match what you need in formatting an existing partition or a chunk into several parts.